joesan/plant-simulator/README.md

 I have a pre-deployed version on Heroku.
 More details can be found [here!](https://github.com/joesan/plant-simulator/wiki/API-Documentation)

 I have adopted [GitOps](https://www.gitops.tech/) for automated deployments to kubernetes.
-So all you need is a k8s cluster!
+So all you need is a k8s cluster! - More on this later!

 [[TODO]] Document on running GitOps in a blog post and link it here!